 - Alternative to "Auto Duck" with podcasts

 - Duplicate the track and choose Isolate Center and Invert on the second track.
 Record your voice.
-Silence the second track where you don't speak and the original music should be heard.
+Silence the second track where you do not speak and the original music should be heard.
 On the same track, make fades at the boundaries (where the speech starts or stops).

 - Removing excessive stereo reverb from a vocal or instrument track.

 - Use Isolate... to make a single vocal or instrument track "dry" again.

 - Removing random system noise from a two channel recording of a mono source.

 - use Isolate... to remove random noise produced by the audio interface, the cables or the computer itself.

 - Removing single words or phrases